EDUCBA

 Uses of Spell Check in Excel

 Spell Check is used to identify spelling errors, typing errors, or any kind of duplicate words (I will explain it with an example) in Excel.
-It may be a useful tool when you are using some texts repetitively in Excel.
-Although many of us play with numbers in Excel, spell check plays a crucial role in creating some reports and datasets that may have texts.
-So, nobody will want to see any kind of errors in it, or you don’t want to upset your managers/bosses with these kinds of mistakes.
+It may be a useful tool when using some texts repetitively in Excel.
+Although many of us play with numbers in Excel, spell check is crucial in creating some reports and datasets that may have text.
+So, nobody will want to see any errors in it, or you don’t want to upset your managers/bosses with these mistakes.

 Examples of Spell Check in Excel